LOW-CARB CO-HOSTS HACKATHON & 5-DAY IDEA CHALLENGE TO TACKLE HOT TOPICS IN SZEGED

 Zoltan Adam Nemeth, chief of public transport and railway safety at SZKT, held a presentation on the importance of public transport in the world of low-carbon mobility where he presented SZKT’s trolleybus development project in Szeged.
 He also discussed both the local and global challenges of public transport, the potential of electric mobility in cities, and the future competition between mobility services.

-However, it was Day 3 when the real competition began.
+However, it was on Day 3 when the real competition began.
 Eight teams pitched their innovative ideas and business models in dealing with social issues in Szeged.
 Topics ranged from job seeking solutions, to childcare services, and even attaining more patients for clinical medical research.
 However, it was Greencity that stood out the crowd as the only social enterprise without a primary focus on return of investments.
 They pitched an ambitious plan to work against local city pollution incurred from transport emissions.
 Greencity plans to introduce an App platform that maps current pollution from motorized traffic using real-time sensors in strategic locations.
 Based on this data, a journey planner would offer alternative routes and cleaner modes of travel to the user.
 Thus, their broad goal and key activities will begin with raising environmental awareness and education to encourage a larger usage of clean public transport offers in Szeged, such as the trolley busses.
 Greencity’s online platform will also provide the purchasing of PT tickets online, which is currently not yet available to further prompt modal shift to PT.

 The hackathon of this venture produced positive results, given their similar priorities, goals, and problem-solving approaches.
 Greencity was able to identify and strengthen certain weaknesses in their business model with the aid of the other participants, to produce a strong venture proposal that creates multiple streams of value for their region and globally, beyond a mere financial gain.
 Greencity was awarded 300.000 HUF (approx. 1000 EUR) to further develop their proposal together with SZKT.